 California Civil Code 3333.2 puts a cap of $250,000 on non-economic damage awards in medical malpractice lawsuits.

 The medical malpractice damages cap applies to losses that are difficult to place a value on.
 Such “non-economic” damages include (but are not limited to):

 - Loss of the use of an organ or limb, and

 - Loss of life enjoyment.

 Other than as set forth above, there is no cap under state law on the amount of compensatory damages a medical malpractice plaintiff may sue for in a medical negligence case.

 In the context of a professional negligence claim, this usually means showing that the defendant’s conduct was:

 - Despicable, and

 - Done either intentionally or with a willful and conscious disregard of the rights or safety of others (meaning recklessly or, possibly, with gross negligence).

 The amount of time a plaintiff has to sue is known as the California “statute of limitations” or “limitations period.”

 The time limit to sue in a California professional negligence case depends on whether the injured party is an adult or a minor.

 Adults must commence a lawsuit for medical malpractice in California by the earlier of:

 - Three years after the date of the injury, or

 - One year after the plaintiff discovers, or through the use of reasonable diligence should have discovered, the injury.

-When the person injured by medical malpractice in California is a minor under 18, the statute of limitations runs until the later of:
+When the person injured by medical malpractice in California is a minor under 18, the statute of limitations runs until the latter of:

 - Three years from the date of the alleged wrongful act, or

 - If the minor is was less than six years old at the time of the injury, the minor’s eighth birthday.

 The limitations period for a professional negligence action against a healthcare provider may be “tolled” (paused) during periods in which: